Lexii Alijai: Career

 Alijai released her first mixtape, Super Sweet 16s, in 2014 on her sixteenth birthday.
 She then collaborated with Rocky Diamonds on an extended play, titled 3 Days.
 A second mixtape, In the Meantime, was released a few months later, then her third, Feel∙Less, in October that same year.

 In 2015, she and rapper Shaun Sloan collaborated on a mixtape titled Same Struggle.
 Different Story.
 Alijai became close friends with Kehlani the summer before the release of Kehlani's debut commercial mixtape, You Should Be Here (2015), which peaked at No. 36 on the Billboard 200.
-Her appearance on the track "Jealous" granted Alijai media attention due to her lyricism and flow presented on the track.
-Her next full-length project, Joseph's Coat, was released late 2015 and featured contributions from Elle Varner.
+Her featured appearance on the track "Jealous" granted Alijai media attention due to her lyricism and flow presented on the track.
+Her next full-length project, Joseph's Coat, was released late 2015 and features 11 songs and contributions from Elle Varner.

 In 2016, she performed at Soundset Music Festival and had opened up for Playboi Carti, Lil Uzi Vert, and Rich the Kid.
 She released a remix of "Exchange" by Bryson Tiller and "Cold Hearted" by Meek Mill along with a music video for her remix of "Cold Hearted".
 In 2017, she released a remix of "Redbone" by Childish Gambino and "Me, Myself and I" by Beyoncé.

 On September 8, 2017, Alijai released her first full-length debut studio album, Growing Pains, in which she covered topics such as dropping out of school and maintaining a relationship with her ex-boyfriend's mother.